Predrag Raković: Legalisation

+In night of 30-31 November 1941 Raković with his 200 men met with 5th Serbian Volunteer Detachment of Marisav Petrović in village of Gornje Gorevnice.
+Raković met commander of all Serbian Volunteer Detachments Kosta Mušicki in Čačak in the evening of November 31.
 On 1 or 2 December 1941 Raković and his detachment reported to the Germans.
 They then competed with the Serbian Volunteer Detachments – the paramilitary arm of Dimitrije Ljotić's pre-war fascist Yugoslav National Movement Zbor, that was part of the puppet regime's forces – in assisting with the capture of remaining Partisans.
 They also provided assistance to Chetnik detachments that had not been legalised.
 Raković's legalised detachment was known as the Ljubić Detachment "Tanasko Rajić" and numbered 400 Chetniks.
+In a report to Mihailović he wrote that destruction of communists is aim of both Chetniks, as well as Germans and Ljotić's men, so in this 'job' we became 'allies'.
+In last two months of 1941 Chetniks in Čačak killed 166 captured Partisans and their sympathisers outside combat.
+Number of Partisans captured and handed to Germans in same region during late 1941 and early 1942 was at least 430.

 In April 1942, all legalised Chetnik detachments such as Raković's were placed under the direct command of the German Army occupation divisions, with their activity strictly controlled by the German occupation authorities.
 They were assigned areas of responsibility and were not permitted to move without German authority, all operations had to be cleared in advance with the local German area or district command, a German liaison officer had to be present with them when they were engaged in operations, and the Germans directly controlled their ammunition supply.
 At the end of 1942, almost all legalised Chetnik detachments were disarmed as the Germans considered them unreliable and of little fighting value.
 This included Raković's detachment, although not all of his Chetniks responded to the German orders and those that did not returned to illegality under his command.
 Many of those that did report were sent to Germany as forced labourers.

 During its period of legalisation, Raković's detachment sometimes clashed with Serbian Volunteer Corps in its area of responsibility.
 At the end of May 1942 Raković organised an attack on the detachment of Serbian Volunteer Corps commander Budimir Nikić and his associates, wounding Nikić and killing four of his companions near Čačak.
 At the end of the following month, Dragutin Bulić, a Serbian Orthodox Church priest and member of the Serbian Volunteer Corps, was attacked and killed at the market in Čačak.